 I didn’t realize how much I had been hoping for some pleasure in this gathering with my friends on New Year’s Eve.
 I felt beyond discouraged to discover that even there among my little group of friends the weariness still lay heavy on my soul.
 The place I could usually find a measure of joy and relief, I still felt drained and unrefreshed.
 That lack of release from the weight of depression seemed so close to more than I could bear.

 I settled into the living room with a small plate of treats, though even the savory snacks held little appeal.
 I made an effort to pick at my food, though I’d not had much of an appetite for months actually, and even less it seemed that night.

-I became so agitated that I began yelling at God in my car on the drive home about my frustration around this idea.
+I became so agitated that I began yelling at God in my car on the drive home.
 I’d heard so many teachings about Jesus Christ, and I’d studied the Greek on part of that section of Hebrews 12, and yet I could not begin to fathom HOW to do this.
 What the heck did it mean??

 I figured with it being roughly 2,000 years later Jesus probably wasn’t wearing robes anymore, so I put him in a pair of blue jeans.
 I also gave him a hair cut in my mental picture.
 And I began a practice of when I went to rest, as I shut my eyes, to sit cross-legged across from Jesus.

 I don’t know that I did this every single night, but it seems I did it often those first weeks of January 2014.
 But I quickly came upon some disturbing aspects.